Edge open packing on subclasses of chordal graphs: Introduction

+\paragraph{\textbf{Our contributions.}} The main results of this paper are the following. \begin{itemize} \item We give an \(O(n^2)\)-time algorithm for computing the edge open packing number of a proper interval graph on \(n\) vertices. \item We give an \(O(n+m)\)-time algorithm for computing the edge open packing number of a block graph, where \(n=|V(G)|\) and \(m=|E(G)|\). \item We show that the edge open packing number of a split graph on \(n\) vertices can be computed in \(O(n^3)\) time. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{EOP_Sec_2}, we design a polynomial-time algorithm to determine the edge open packing number of a proper interval graph.
-Sections \ref{EOP_Sec_3} describes polynomial-time algorithms for block graphs.
-Section \ref{EOP_Sec_4} deals with linear-time algorithm for the edge open packing number in split graphs.
-Finally, Section \ref{EOP_Sec_5} concludes the article.
+In Section~\ref{EOP_Sec_2}, we study proper interval graphs and present an \(O(n^2)\)-time algorithm.
+In Section~\ref{EOP_Sec_3}, we give a dynamic-programming algorithm for block graphs running in \(O(n+m)\) time.
+In Section~\ref{EOP_Sec_4}, we deal with split graphs and obtain an \(O(n^3)\)-time algorithm.
+Finally, Section~\ref{EOP_Sec_5} concludes the paper.